SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg nCompass.md

 ### Stream page

-Thispage displays six different tables that contain information about the streams.
+This page displays six different tables that contain information about the streams.

 ### Redundancy page